 In Germany’s barefoot path, you delve even further: you’ll walk through grass, sand, mud and water, experiencing each and absorbing the minerals of the land as well as all the sights and sounds.
 Shinrin Yoku is meant to engage all of the senses, and this way of forest bathing is meant to allow a deeper, more immediate connection.

 Barefoot forest bathing is quickly becoming a trend, in fact, popular with people looking to incorporate health and balance therapies into their travel.
-Its part of a new understanding of wellness that calls for more holistic, natural and beneficial approaches.
+It’s part of a new understanding of wellness that calls for more holistic, natural and beneficial approaches.

-Shinrin Yoku and the Barefoot Park are part of this new health culture.
+Shinrin Yoku and Barefoot Park are part of this new health culture.
 They can help you balance your social and work life as well as your health.
-It is a culture that recognizes the importance of ecotourism, alternative treatments, the use of traditional knowledge of nature and the body as well as a recognition of the spiritual.
+It is a culture that recognizes the importance of ecotourism, alternative treatments, the use of traditional knowledge of nature and the body, as well as a recognition of the spiritual.

 Several studies even suggest that it is great for your health.
 A more immersive experience with nature allows you to recharge psychologically, physically and spiritually.
-Some scientific studies suggest that the benefits come from phytoncides, organic antimicrobial compounds you can breath in while you are meditating, helping you relax.
+Some scientific studies suggest that the benefits come from phytoncides, organic antimicrobial compounds you can breathe in while you are meditating, helping you relax.

 Other studies suggest that time in a natural environment can improve memory and lower stress levels significantly.
 A 2010 study showed that forest bathing lowered blood pressure, heart rate and stress hormones like salivary cortisol.

 The health benefits of this can’t be underestimated.
-It is a great way to decrease stress and blood pressure, to clear out your lungs, to get some vitamins and minerals, and a fantastic way to bond with your family and friends.
+It is a great way to decrease stress and blood pressure, clear out your lungs, get some vitamins and minerals, and a fantastic way to bond with your family and friends.

-This type of therapy is revolutionary because its effects are so dramatic: it is physical exercise, a perfect way to meditate and a great option for relaxation.You get to see nature in all of its guises.
-It is about putting your body into the atmosphere, a metaphorical bath in which you willingly immerse youself.
+This type of therapy is revolutionary because its effects are so dramatic: it is physical exercise, a perfect way to meditate and a great option for relaxation.
+You get to see nature in all of its guises.
+It is about putting your body into the atmosphere, a metaphorical bath in which you willingly immerse yourself.